Choosing the right paraglider class

 ✔ Very stable and forgiving

-✔ Perfect for student pilots and recreational pilots
+✔ Perfect for flight students and recreational pilots

 ✔ High passive safety